darKoub/workshops/java-essentials.md

 -- quiz run through IDE
 -- quiz run it through CLI

-# Session 2 : Java Programming basics : write a hello world application.
+## Session 2 : Java Programming basics : write a hello world application.
 - variables
 - different data types
 - write a program to print out your variables
 -- practise - write a program to print out the sum of two values
+- building, comparing, and parsing strings
 - primitive vs reference data types
 --practise - colpile your code and run it from CLI

-# Session 3 : Java Programming basics : control flow of your program.
+## Session 3 : Java Programming basics : control flow of your program.
 - if statement
 - java comparison operator
 - if - else